Skip to main content

 Propaganda and Political Communication

-This module examines the use of propaganda and political communications using the key themes and theoretical approaches in the field.
-Whilst propaganda has always been a tool in political communication, the modern era has seen the birth of celebrity culture, spin, fake news, social media, and data hacking as additional weapons in the arsenal of political parties, pressure groups and states.
-It has also seen increasingly sophisticated use by political parties of methods such polling, focus groups, and advertising to shape their message in the pursuit of popularity and votes.
-This module investigates these broad themes by using theoretical approaches to examine concrete examples.
-You will create your own Knowledge Exchange Project, giving you an opportunity to construct your own example of a political communication such as a leaflet, newspaper article, advert, or podcast.
+The modern era has seen the birth of celebrity culture, spin, fake news, social media and data hacking as additional weapons for political parties, pressure groups and states.
+As a result, political parties have used methods such as polling, focus groups and advertising to shape their message in the pursuit of popularity and votes.
+You examine the use of propaganda and political communications by exploring key themes and theoretical approaches.
+You create your own knowledge exchange project - a political communication such as a leaflet, newspaper article, advert or podcast.

 Nazis, Fascists and Anti-Fascists